Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Min-entropy lower bounds

 Here $V(A|B):= V(\rho_{AB}||\mathbb I_A\otimes \rho_B)$ is the \textit{conditional entropy variance} defined as

 and

 Using Eq.~\eqref{boundref18} into Eq.~\eqref{RateSand} yields

 In the rest of the paper we compare the bounds on the smooth min-entropy $\tilde H_{\mathrm{min}}^{\uparrow \epsilon}$ in \textit{(i)} Eq.~\eqref{RateSand} (for any $a > 1$), \textit{(ii)} Eq.~\eqref{RateAEP}, and \textit{(iii)} Eqs.~\eqref{RateBound} (for $a\in(1,2]$), and then use these quantities to estimate the secret-key rates for BPSK and QPSK protocols under the assumption of passive attacks.
+In Sec.~\ref{relatedW} we extend this analysis to include more general Gaussian attacks where the eavesdropper injects thermal photons into the channel.